 There’s also always the off chance that one of the wineries you want to visit has a smaller event going on that day.

-4. See The Sights
+4. See the Sights

 I would also suggest that you look at what else there is to do in the area(s) you end up choosing to visit – especially if you don’t live nearby or you’re planning on staying in Connecticut for a couple of days.
 The state has a lot to offer besides its budding wine industry.